For best results, all surfaces need to be thoroughly sanded. This will provide a key for the new paint as well as enhancing the appearance.

 The best type of abrasive paper is silicon carbide or aluminium oxide.
 These materials stay ‘sharper’ longer than conventional papers, cut the surface much more quickly and don’t clog so easily – cheaper in the long run.

 On flat surfaces, always wrap the paper around a sanding block (either cork or rubber).
 This keeps the paper flat and in contact with the surface.
-It also prevents your fingers becoming sore and helps even sanding.
+It also prevents your fingers from becoming sore and helps even sanding.

 On wood, always sand with the grain rather than across it.